Booking the Bhutan Tour / Trekking:

-The surcharge will not be applicable to representatives of foreign travel agents on business study or promotional visit duly approved and cleared by TCB.
+The surcharge will not be applicable to representatives of foreign travel agents on business study or promotional visits approved and cleared by the Tourism Council of Bhutan

 - There shall be no charge for CHILDREN up to the age of 5 years.
 However, those between the ages of 6-12 years accompanied by elders/ guardians shall be given 50% discount on daily rates and 100% discount on Royalty.

 - Full time STUDENTS below the age of 25 years holding valid identity cards from their academic institutions shall be given a 25% discount on daily rates.

 - A discount of 50% on daily rates shall be given to one person in a group of 11 to 15 people.
 100% discount shall be given to one member in a group exceeding 16 persons.